KJTang/Unity-CSharpHotfix/README.md

 ![output hotfix](Document/output_hotfix.png)

-## Limited
+## Limitations
 There're many limitations when use this tool:

+### Cannot Debug
-* **Cannot Debug**: as we will modify the .dll files when enable tool, you can't debug after then.
-For example, break points in visual studio will never be triggered.
+as we will modify the .dll files when enable tool, you can't debug after then.
+For example, break points in visual studio will never been triggered.

+### Only Support Method
-* **Only Support Method**: you can only hotfix method which is already declared in old c# codes. new class/methd/member will be ignored.
+you can only hotfix method which is already declared in old c# codes. new class/methd/member will be ignored.

+### Bugs
-* **Bugs**: as a simple tool just created for testing, it hasn't been test enough.
+as a simple tool just created for testing, it hasn't been test enough.

 ## Run Tests